Sahil170595/Banterblogs/banterblogs-nextjs/posts/chimera/chimera-episode-006.md

-# Chimera - Episode 6: "The Ignition"
+# Chimera - Episode 6: "The Spark Rekindled"

 ## The ignition of the core
-*A universe is born, and the first act is... taking out the trash.*
+*1 files adjusted across .gitignore (1)*

 ### 📅 2025-09-28T23:35:59-04:00
 ### 🔗 Commit: `fec05cd`